 A leading percussionist loves the marimba, and WRTI’s Debra Lew Harder asks her why.

-Listen this Sunday, May 28th at 1 pm to the Philadelphia Orchestra broadcast to hear She-e Wu play the marimba in Imaginary Day: Duo Concerto for Vibraphone and Marimba, music of Pat Metheny, arranged and orchestrated by Christopher Deviney.
+Listen this Sunday, October 15th at 1 pm to the Philadelphia Orchestra in Concert broadcast on WRTI 90.1 to hear She-e Wu play the marimba in Imaginary Day: Duo Concerto for Vibraphone and Marimba, music of Pat Metheny, arranged and orchestrated by Christopher Deviney.

 [Music: Paul Smadbeck, Virginia Tate, She-e Wu, marimba]